Why You Should Automate Your Issue Tracking Process

-In order to unlock valuable insights that are often lost across emails, spreadsheets, and notebooks, many teams turn to cloud-based environments that consolidate this information and streamline the development process.
-A few examples are Jira, Asana and CoLab (formerly Gradient).
+To unlock valuable insights lost across emails, spreadsheets, and notebooks, many teams turn to cloud-based environments that consolidate this information and streamline the development process.
+A few examples are Jira, Asana and CoLab.

 So how does an issue-tracking software help?

-- Accountability: upon creating an issue, the creator is prompted to assign the task to the responsible team member.
+Accountability: upon creating an issue, the creator assigns the task to the responsible team member.
 This ensures that each issue has an assignee, and everyone knows what tasks they're responsible for.

-- Permissions: if you're working with clients or external organizations, you can change the permission settings easily for their viewing, so you don't have to duplicate files and make adjustments in order to share with other stakeholders.
+Permissions: if you're working with clients or external organizations, you can change the permission settings easily for their viewing, so you don't have to duplicate files and make adjustments to share with other stakeholders.

-- Workflow and notifications: everyone can see where they are in the project so they are always up-to-date on status, and relevant people are notified when the process involves them.
+Workflow and notifications: everyone can see where they are in the project, so they are always up-to-date on status, and relevant people get notified when the process involves them.

-- Records: by implementing an issue tracking tool in your design process, users can review a comprehensive record of changes that occurred throughout the project, so it's simply to understand when and why decisions were made.
+Records: by implementing an issue tracking tool in your design process, users can review a comprehensive history of changes that occurred throughout the project, so it's simple to understand when and why decisions were made.

-- Reports: an effective issue-tracking software also generates issue reports so you can spend time working on the issue rather than writing about it.
+Reports: a capable issue-tracking application also generates issue reports so you can spend time working on the issue rather than writing about it.

 What kind of systems or software applications do you use to track your issues?
 Do you find it effective, and if not, why?
 We'd love to know.